 Yet cancer cells ‘escape’ the immune system and also actively suppress our immune defenses.

-- Susavion’s MVPM™ Technology platform is a promising new advancement in the field of immunotherapy
+- Susavion’s MVPM™ Technology platform is a promising advancement in the field of immunotherapy.

-- Carbohydrates are well known to stimulate the immune system and their receptor targets are well defined
+- Carbohydrates are well known to stimulate the immune system and their receptor targets are well defined, but:

 Design innovative peptide based immunotherapies that

 Peptide drugs can be designed to selectively activate the immune system to safely respond to the threat of the disease without triggering immunotoxicity.